Implementing a Custom Low Stock Activity

 Implement the following methods:

-This method will be where the business logic is implemented for the custom activity.
+This method is where you implement the business logic for the custom activity.

 This provides a unique identifier for the low stock activity in the low stock activity registry.
-The key can be used to fetch the low stock activity from the registry.
+You can use the key to fetch the low stock activity from the registry.

 This returns a text label that describes the low stock activity.
 See the implementation in J1E4CommerceLowStockActivity.java for a reference in retrieving the label with a language key.